 Mary Shelley and heritage gothic

-In Bride of Frankenstein, Shelley introduces the film in an opening frame narrative as though she, and not Whale, is its auteur.
+In Bride of Frankenstein, Shelley introduces the film in an opening frame narrative as though she, and not Whale, were its auteur.
 Biofictional author insertion can be traced to the earliest days of cinema (Vidal 4), but as Ann Marie Adams argues, Whale’s film can actually ‘be said to prefigure second-wave feminist arguments that attempt to secure Shelley’s authorship over her own tale by “embodying” the author within her text’ (40).
 Presaging critical discussions of the monstrous feminine, Elsa Lanchester not only plays Shelley in the film’s frame narrative but also the titular ‘Bride’, or female creature, though she remains uncredited for this additional role.
 Shelley does not make another author cameo in film or television until the late 1980s, where despite her reclamation by feminists in the preceding decades her return is part of the decidedly conservative heritage craze .

 As adaptations of the novel’s origin story, 1980s ‘heritage gothic’ fictionalisations of Shelley-as-author combine history, horror and sf.
 They are part neither of the realist ‘cycle of quality costume dramas’ (Lloyd-Smith 126) defined by Andrew Higson as ‘heritage films’ (91) that were ‘centrally engaged in the construction of a national identity’ under Thatcherism (Monk 179), nor of the biographical drama or biopic, which was more broadly engaged in the creation of ‘public history’ through the commercialisation of national icons (Polaschek 42).
 Similarly, however, in both kinds of fictionalisation ‘the construction of the woman writer on the screen feeds on often contradictory cultural readings of female autonomy, as her quest for self-definition is predominantly set against the background of romance and the love interest tends to overshadow all other concerns’ (Haiduc 52).
 In many of these adaptations, the Romantic model of reproductive creation becomes literal through Shelley’s depiction as a sexual (and sexualised) being.

 Ironically, most heritage gothic adaptations of Shelley-as-author are North American, though several have British directors who were formerly involved in major British heritage productions.
-The most famous of these director and adaptations is undoubtedly Kenneth Branagh’s Mary Shelley’s Frankenstein (US/Japan/UK 1994), although Shelley does not actually appear in it.
+The most famous of these adaptations is undoubtedly Kenneth Branagh’s Mary Shelley’s Frankenstein (US/Japan/UK 1994), although Shelley does not actually appear in it.
 Discussions of authorship are central to Mary Shelley’s Frankenstein, as are the parallels between authorship, creation and (sexual) reproduction.
 The metaphor of artistic or scientific creation as birth is made most explicit in the scene in which the creature (Robert De Niro) is given life: we see ‘a shower of electric eels – spermatozoa – descend from enormous bags resembling testicles to a container of amniotic fluid – a surrogate womb – where the creature is lying and from which he breaks out – the birth waters flood the ground – naked and helpless like a newborn infant’ (García 228–9).
 This reproductive metaphor is present on a more subtle level as well, as Professor Waldman (John Cleese), not Victor Frankenstein (Kenneth Branagh), is the ‘original’ genius in this story.
 Frankenstein simply works from Waldman’s notes, and even uses his brain, to create the resurrected creature.